Bull Run Run 50 Mile

 - Ticks: Check for ticks after the run.
 You are very likely to pick some up.

-New bridge at Ordway Road
+Bridge at Ordway Road

 Just duck your head!
 This is the highest the water should be.